 This is a cabbage looper, one of the most despised agricultural pests in California.
 This one is innocently eating my pelargoniums: no harm, no foul, but these guys can really make a mess of these plants.
 The adult form will be a drab brownish moth.
 You can ID loopers by their 3 sets of prolegs on the abdominal segments.
-The so-called inchworms have only 2 sets, while other caterpillars have 5.
+The so-called inchworms have only 2 sets, while other cat

 Once the pest species start increasing in numbers, you can count on the predacious and parasitic species (wasps, spiders, beetles, bugs, mites, flies, etc etc) to start showing up in larger numbers.
 So far I've seen parasitic wasps, predator wasps, a few ladybird beetles, syrphid flies, long-legged flies and predatory mites in small numbers, just getting their engines started.